 And the beloved disciple John was told exactly what to write to the seven churches in the book of Revelation.
 Jesus repeatedly tells John what he wanted: “Unto the angel of the church of….” and the names of seven churches in seven cities are specified, each of which is inserted in this introduction; Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia, and Laodicea (Rev ch 2 and 3).
 So, what is to stop John from also using a scribe to write gospel, letters, and Revelation?
 Illiteracy is no obstacle to God.

 Whether these men could read or write is irrelevant.
 Paul and Matthew could write, but Paul chose to dictate his letters to a scribe.
 Peter probably couldn’t write but he had a brain and he could think and he could reason and he could speak, so he was quite capable of dictating his chosen words to a scribe.
 Whether or not John could write, I don’t know; but Jesus dictated the words he wanted John to write to the seven churches.
 Jesus isn’t stupid or impotent either; he wouldn’t have told John what he wanted him to write if John couldn’t write or couldn’t remember correctly everything Jesus dictated.
 Just as Peter tells us that Paul wrote “according to the wisdom given him”, why couldn’t Jesus do the same for John, equipping him with whatever he needed to write the letters, whether that be a supernatural temporary gifting of writing, which is unlikely but not out of the question, or the ability to remember everything Jesus told him, and then dictate it to a scribe; just as Muhammad did with the Qur’an?
 To Professor Ehrman, that scenario is out of the question because he doesn’t believe in Jesus anyway; but to the Christian, there is no problem.
-Not because we’re stupid and believe in fairies but because the evidence for our faith is all there in the bible – indeed, the bible itself is evidence, as I’ve demonstrated in other articles on this web site.
+Not because we’re stupid and believe in fairies but because the evidence for our faith is all there in the bible – indeed, the bible itself is evidence.

 “Jesus, Interrupted: Revealing the Hidden Contradictions in the Bible (and Why We Don’t Know About Them)” 2010, p 16-17, by Bart Ehrman, publ., HarperCollins Publishers, NY